 [Part 3, Chapter 2:] “The Party seeks power entirely for its own sake.
 We are not interested in the good of others; we are interested solely in power.
 Not wealth or luxury or long life or happiness: only power, pure power.
 What pure power means you will understand presently.
 We are different from all the oligarchies of the past, in that we know what we are doing.
 All the others, even those who resembled ourselves, were cowards and hypocrites.
 The German Nazis and the Russian Communists came very close to us in their methods, but they never had the courage to recognize their own motives.
 They pretended, perhaps they even believed, that they had seized power unwillingly and for a limited time, and that just round the corner there lay a paradise where human beings would be free and equal.
 We are not like that.
 We know that no one ever seizes power with the intention of relinquishing it.
 Power is not a means, it is an end.
 One does not establish a dictatorship in order to safeguard a revolution; one makes the revolution in order to establish the dictatorship.
 The object of persecution is persecution.
 The object of torture is torture.
 The object of power is power.
 Now do you begin to understand me?’
 [O’Brien]

 …’We are the priests of power,’ he said.
 ‘God is power.
 But at present power is only a word so far as you are concerned.
 It is time for you to gather some idea of what power means.
 The first thing you must realize is that power is collective.
 The individual only has power in so far as he ceases to be an individual.
 You know the Party slogan: “Freedom is Slavery”.
 Has it ever occurred to you that it is reversible?
 Slavery is freedom.
 Alone — free — the human being is always defeated.
 It must be so, because every human being is doomed to die, which is the greatest of all failures.
 But if he can make complete, utter submission, if he can escape from his identity, if he can merge himself in the Party so that he is the Party, then he is all-powerful and immortal.
 The second thing for you to realize is that power is power over human beings.
 Over the body but, above all, over the mind.
 Power over matter — external reality, as you would call it — is not important.
 Already our control over matter is absolute.’”
-[End, excerpt from 1984]
+[End, excerpt from 1984, my emph.]

 However, the fact that both loathsome dictatorships murdered millions of their own and warred with rival peoples, does not justify lumping them together as if each had exactly the same historical trajectory; as if each and every member of the Third Reich or the Soviet Union was successfully inveigled to love Big Brother.
 Indeed, Orwell may have been criticizing capitalism, not some variant of socialism, so as not to become commodified in a world where every human relationship is on the market, measured by “the [Jewish] money power,” as the broken Winston recites ‘Under the spreading chestnut tree /I sold you and you sold me –’.